metablaster/ASM-Formatter/README.md

   existing sources?

 - If you specify same option more than once, ex by mistake, the last one is used.
+  `--path` and `--directory` options can be specified multiple times and all will be processed.

 ## Demonstration